This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Your MacBook can automatically recognize your iPhone and its camera when nearby.
 The Handoff feature allows you to easily transition between iPhone and MacBook when you need to step away from your computer during a FaceTime call.

-The ability to undo and edit messages has now been added.
+The ability to edit and undo on Mac messages has now been added.
 Messages can also be marked as unread and can be recovered after being deleted.
 A collaboration feature has been added to allow multiple users to work together by sharing documents and other files.